-NOTE 1 - The type 1 artificial ear is not suitable for measuring low acoustic-impedance earphones.
+NOTE 1 - The Type 1 artificial ear is not suitable for measuring low acoustic-impedance earphones.

-NOTE 2 - The type 1 artificial ear is defined for simulating the acoustic load of the human ear under no leakage conditions.
+NOTE 2 - The Type 1 artificial ear is defined for simulating the acoustic load of the human ear under no leakage conditions.
 For receive loudness rating calculations according to [ITU-T P.79], it is recommended that measured data be corrected using the real ear loss correction L_E provided in Table 2 of [ITU-T P.79].

-NOTE 3 - It is recommended to use an application force between 5 N and 10 N for placing ear-caps against type 1 artificial ears.
+NOTE 3 - It is recommended to use an application force between 5 N and 10 N for placing earcaps against Type 1 artificial ears.
 The force applied in measurements shall always be reported.

-5.2 Type 2 artificial ear
+5.2 Type 2 - IEC 60711

-The type 2 artificial ear is specified in [IEC 60318-4].
+The Type 2 artificial ear is specified in [IEC 60711].

-It is recommended that the type 2 artificial ear should be used for measurements on insert earphones, both sealed and unsealed.
+It is recommended that the Type 2 artificial ear should be used for measurements on insert earphones, both sealed and unsealed.

-The sound pressure measured by the type 2 artificial ear is referred to the ear-drum reference point (DRP).
-The correction function given in Tables 2-a (1/3 octave band measurements) and 2-b (1/12 octave band and sine measurements) shall be used for converting data to the ear reference point (ERP) when it is required to calculate loudness ratings or check results against specifications based on measurements referring to the ERP.
+The sound pressure measured by the Type 2 artificial ear is referred to the ear-drum reference point (DRP).
+The correction function given in Tables 2a (1/3 octave band measurements) and 2b (1/12 octave band and sine measurements) shall be used for converting data to the ear reference point (ERP) when it is required to calculate loudness ratings or check results against specifications based on measurements referred to the ERP.